 EDITORIAL NOTE: This is clause 8.2.4.4.2 in REVmb D6.0

 Each fragment of an MSDU or MMPDU contains a copy of the sequence number assigned to that MSDU or MMPDU.
-The sequence number remains constant in all retransmissions of an MSDU, MMPDU, or fragment thereof, except when the MSDU or MMPDU is delivered via DMS and the No-Ack/No-Retry, GCR-Unsolicited-Retry or GCR-Block-Ack retransmission policy.
-In this case the unicast delivery of the MSDU or MMPDU via DMS does not need to match the sequence number of the same MSDU or MMPDU (re)transmitted using group addressed delivery.
+The sequence number remains constant in all retransmissions of an MSDU, MMPDU, or fragment thereof, except when the MSDU (#1218)is delivered via both DMS and group addressed delivery (No-Ack/No-Retry, GCR-Unsolicited-Retry or GCR-Block-Ack retransmission policies)(#1264).
+In these cases(#1096) the sequence numbers assigned to the MSDUs (re)transmitted using group addressed delivery need not match the sequence number of the corresponding unicast MSDUs delivered via DMS(#1265)..

 7.1.3.5 QoS Control field